Weltvogelpark Walsrode

-Weltvogelpark Walsrode, known as Walsrode Bird Park or Jubs in English until 2010, is a bird park located in the middle of the Lüneburg Heath in North Germany within the municipality of Bomlitz near Walsrode in the state of Lower Saxony, Germany.
+Walsrode World Bird Park (Weltvogelpark Walsrode), known as Jubs in English until 2010, is a bird park located in the middle of the Lüneburg Heath in North Germany within the municipality of Bomlitz near Walsrode in the state of Lower Saxony, Germany.

-Weltvogelpark Walsrode is the largest bird park in the world in terms of species as well as land area, although the Jurong Bird Park in Singapore claims the largest number of individual birds.
-It covers 24 ha and houses some 4,000 birds of over 540 species from every continent and climatic zone in the world.
-The Weltvogelpark Walsrode celebrated its fiftieth anniversary in 2012.
+It is the largest bird park in the world in terms of species as well as land area, although the Bird Paradise in Singapore (formerly the Jurong Bird Park) claims the largest number of individual birds.
+Walsrode World Bird Park covers 24 ha and houses some 4,000 birds of 600 species from every continent and climatic zone in the world.
+The park celebrated its fiftieth anniversary in 2012.

 History

 The park was founded in 1962 by the Walsrode businessman, Fritz Geschke, for privately breeding pheasants and water birds.
 In 1962, his daughter, Uschi and her husband, Wolf Brehm, took over the park with the intention of creating a conservation and visitor centre, doubling the size within the first 6 years.
 In 1968, the 2100 m2 "Paradies-Halle", a tropical bird house, was opened.
 Trend-setting facilities such as the free flight aviary, a penguin enclosure and many others followed.

 In 2000, on the occasion of the Expo in Hanover, the Jungle Hall was opened with its Indonesian artefacts and Asiatic bird species.
 Later, the Eagle Owl Hill and Treehouse Village were added.
 The German bird cage museum, also located in the bird park, was closed in 2006 and auctioned at Sotheby's.

 Due to business difficulties, the park was transferred in 2000 to new ownership.
 Whilst in earlier years shows had been largely dropped, the new owners introduced more flight demonstrations which increased the number of visitors and ensured the survival of the park.
 Nevertheless, visitor numbers dropped in 2008 to 280,000; 50,000 fewer than necessary for a profitable operation.
 Looming insolvency was averted in March 2009 by the intervention of the Belgian firm, Floralux.